MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/hotspotprofile/element-extensionid.md

 ---
-Description: The package family name of the app that will be invoked to handle the WISPr authentication.
+description: The package family name of the app that will be invoked to handle the WISPr authentication.
 Search.Product: eADQiWindows 10XVcnh
 title: ExtensionId
 ms.assetid: 2b5d31a8-4896-4890-82f7-6caa3ac92318